rfo909/RForth/README.md

 - code segment and data segment
 - efficient Forth word calls

-I also have not (yet?) implemented local variables.
+I also have not implemented local variables, as I realized that creating small words, they are not needed.

 ### atmega328p